ghorint2t/scripts/README.md

 ## Notes

-It is possible for the catalog data download to cause the infamous 'wrong gog_lc cookie' (aka.
+It is possible for the catalogue data download to cause the infamous 'wrong gog_lc cookie' (aka.
 'Why my gog page is now in different language/currency?!?') bug.
 If that happens, add something to cart, go to checkout and back to fix.
 Or, if you are savvy with your browser's developer tools, manually edit gog_lc cookie to a correct value.

 ## Installation